 - Module: cmas-setup-manager

 - Description: Flag if CMAS is initialized.
 If this value is missing or not true, set-up will be performed.
+Starting with ConSol CM version 6.11, this property is only available in expert.mode.

 - Type: boolean

 - Restart required: no

 - System: yes

 - Optional: no

 - Example value: true

 - Since: 6.0